Best Bank Accounts for Freelancers in July 2025

 You can make 20 fee-free transactions per month and Chase offers quick payment processing to help you get paid faster.

 To earn the $300 welcome offer, you have to deposit $2,000 within 30 days and maintain that balance for 60 days.
 You also need to complete five qualifying transactions within the first 90 days of opening your account.
+You can earn $500 instead by depositing $10,000, with the same stipulations.

 Best for Earning Interest: Bluevine Premier Business Checking